stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Column-Wise Operator
 ++++++++++++++++++++

-The Dynamo 0.3 API has support for the construction and use of column-wise/Column Matrix Assembly (CMA) operators whose metadata identifier is ``GH_COLUMNWISE_OPERATOR``.
+The Dynamo0.3 API has support for the construction and use of column-wise/Column Matrix Assembly (CMA) operators whose metadata identifier is ``GH_COLUMNWISE_OPERATOR``.
 As the name suggests, these are operators constructed for a whole column of the mesh.